p5young/ShipLanderGame/README.md

 Written in Java.
 Multiple views in MVC architecture.

-Video Demonstration and Explanation of some features: https://www.youtube.com/watch?v=_O-a56MTo5Q/
+Video demonstration and explanation of some features: https://www.youtube.com/watch?v=_O-a56MTo5Q/

 Type "make run" in terminal to run.